andy-j-block/lymphoma_classifier/README.md

 ### Image Loading

 The image loading for this project is performed using Pandas, PIL, and optionally, Pickle.
-The dataset is sourced from the `'./Images'` dictory, containing subdirectories for each of the Lymphoma types.
+The dataset is sourced from the `'./Images'` directory, containing subdirectories for each of the Lymphoma types.

 ### Albumentations